Home › Blog › How to Create User Documentation – Importance & Types

 Step into your customers’ shoes to identify their preferences, interests, and previous association with your company.

-A deep dive into your target audience will help you understand the content you should be adding to your documentation and make informed decisions pertaining to the tone, voice, and terminology to use.
+A deep dive into your target audience will help you understand the content you should add to your documentation and make informed decisions about the tone, voice, and terminology to use.

 Learn about the problems customers frequently encounter.

 Your sales and support team are the ones who are always on the frontline, tackling customer issues.
-They can provide you with eye-opening insights into what your customers really want, how familiar they are with your software, and the areas they find the most painful.
+They can provide eye-opening insights into what your customers want, their familiarity with your software, and the areas they find the most painful.

-Researching your customers will also equip you with information on why they need your software and what problems they are looking to solve, so you can tailor your content strategy to fit their needs.
+Researching your customers will also inform you why they need your software and what problems they are looking to solve so you can tailor your content strategy to fit their needs.

 Another way to do your research right is through competitor analysis.
-Have a look at your competitor’s documentation and take a leaf out of its strategy and incorporate all the good elements in your own.
+Look at your competitor’s documentation, take a leaf out of its strategy, and incorporate all the good elements in your own.

 It’s now time to go all in and get your hands dirty!

-So, after you have understood your customers, create a foolproof plan that defines the key stages of your journey, the structure of the content, and every other crucial element of your documentation.
+So, after you have understood your customers, create a foolproof plan that defines the critical stages of your journey, the structure of the content, and every other crucial element of your documentation.

 The plan should make a few things crystal clear to your team: